josefs/meta-paper/paper.md

 sharing computations between elements.
 Exploiting this is not possible using Pull arrays, since elements are necessarily computed independently.

-\TODO{Write something about how this is addressed in repa?}
+In repa this problem has been addressed by using a different kind of delayed representation called a cursored array, which allows LLVMs optimizer to recover the sharing in the stencil computation.  [@lippmeier2011efficient]

-In meta-repa we have solved the problem of sharing computation between elements by using Push arrays to represent the result of the stencil computation.
-The Push array allows the producer more control over the loop that writes the array, which makes it possible to explicitily exploit the sharing by having a inner sequential loop that maintains a state.
+In meta-repa we have solved the problem of sharing computation between elements by using push arrays to represent the result of the stencil computation.
+The push array allows the producer more control over the loop that writes the array, which makes it possible to explicitily exploit the sharing by having a inner sequential loop that maintains a state.
 Computations that can be shared are stored in the state so that they can be used when computing subsequent elements.

+Another problem with stencil computations are handling the boundarys.
+When computing elements along the edges of the array the stencil falls outside the bounds of the array.
+This must be handled specially to avoid out-of-bounds arrays accesses.
+However, performing this boundschecking for array access in the stencil computation would clearly be a big performance penalty.
+Therefore we want to compute the boundary regions of the array separately so that the bounds-checking is only performed where it is needed.
+The central region can then be computed efficiently.
+Since the boundry regions are generally small compared to the central region, the computation still performs well overall.

+Repa uses a partitioned representation to enable separate computation of the boundary regions and the central region.
+The disadvantage of this is that it adds complexity to the array representations, and some operations, like `map`, needs a special form that preserves the structure of partitioned arrays.

+Using push arrays solve this problem quite easily.
+In essence, this is a special case of concatenation of arrays, which we have already seen push arrays can do efficiently.
+We simply have different loops for computing the different regions.

 ~~~

 runStencil :: Computable a
            => Boundary a
            -> Stencil (sh :.
 Expr Int) a b
            -> Pull (sh :.
 Expr Int) a
            -> Push (sh :.
 Expr Int) b

 ~~~